mohamed-faris77/Ebani/README.md

-# Ebani - assessment
-# Hospital Management System
+# Simple Hospital Management System

 This repo is a full-stack web application (Simple Hospital Management System) with separate **frontend** and **backend** codebases.
 The project is structured for scalability and easy development.